BiDAlab/ChildCIdb_v1/README.md

 <a name="block2">![Stylus Analysis](./media/block2.png)</a>

-The second block aimed to analyse the ability of the children using the pen stylus by means of **2 different tests**:
+The second block aimed to analyse the ability of the children to use the pen stylus by means of **2 different tests**:

 * ### <a name="test5">Test 5: Spiral Test (30 seconds)</a>
     The goal is to go across the spiral from the inner part to the outer part, trying to keep it always in the area remarked in black colour.